s-tao/reminder/README.md

 $ createdb todo-list
 $ python3 model.py
 ```
+Set up a cron job and write a script to execute `send_sms.py` at the time interval of your choice.

 Run the app
 ```
 $ python3 server.py
 $ npm start
 ```
-View to-do list on localhost:3000 on your browser
+View to-do list on localhost:3000 on your browser.

 ## <a name=features></a> To-do List Features
 **Login/Register** <br>